As three week Tassie campervan tour ends Agnes and Nick would be back in a heartbeat

 Explore Lake Pedder and walk across the amazing 130 metre tall Gordon Dam.

-Editors Note: Here are hyperlinks to the GSA tours Tasmania in a Tassie Motor Shacks campervan series from the GoSee free library of more than 1000 Information Articles-
+Editors Note: Here are hyperlinks to the GSA tours Tasmania in a Tassie Motor Shacks campervan series from the GoSee free library of close to 2000 Information Articles-

 GoSeeAustralia's Aggie and Nick bed into 3 weeks on Tasmanian campervan tour